Research Experiences for Teachers: Exploring Career Opportunities through Water-Themed Engineering Research (ECO-WATER)

 Benefits to high school students: Teachers in this program will get the resources they need to create new curricula that aligns with the Next Generation Science Standards (NGSS).
 This will help you educate your students about engineering practices, and it will help to enhance your students’ critical thinking and problem-solving skills, necessary skills for all sorts of good-paying jobs.
 We will also feature various career opportunities that will help teachers advise students about STEM careers.

-- Current high school science teacher (chemistry, biology, general science, environmental science, physics, engineering, Earth and space, etc.)
+- Current high school science or math teacher (e.g., chemistry, biology, general science, environmental science, physics, engineering, Earth and space, algebra, geometry, trigonometry, calculus, etc.)

 - Participation in all RET activities during the summer

 - Commitment to create new lesson materials based on your research that incorporate engineering concepts and NGSS standards

 - Commitment to use new lesson materials during the academic year following the RET summer experience